· Operations

 The markdown version goes into version control.
 The PDF gets shared with auditors.
 Both are generated from the same data, so they’re always consistent.

 One thing worth explaining: the CWE mapping is not decorative.
-When a finding says “CWE-79: Improper Neutralization of Input During Web Page Generation” instead of just “potential XSS,” it tells the auditor you understand the vulnerability taxonomy.
+When a finding says “CWE-79: Improper Neutralization of Input During Web Page Generation” instead of just “possible XSS,” it tells the auditor you understand the vulnerability taxonomy.
 It also makes remediation tracking cleaner because every issue has a standardized identifier that doesn’t depend on which tool found it.

 As we covered in our experience replacing a SOC 2 compliance platform with AI and Google Drive, the compliance industry has conditioned companies to believe this kind of automation isn’t possible.
 It very much is.